glops/playwright-rpi4/readme.md

 # Dockerfile for playwright-python on raspberry pi 4

+> ⚠️ Deprecated ⚠️
+>
+> This method is not usefull anymore as Playwright v1.17+ now supports Raspberry PI - [see 1.17 release notes](https://github.com/microsoft/playwright/releases/tag/v1.17.0)

 This dockerfile demonstrate how to install playwright-python on raspberry pi 4.

 I tested it only on ubuntu 20.04 64bits on rpi4.
 It may work on other raspberries.